Vauxhall Mokka Electric Review 2024

 In an ever-expanding pool of very competent electric cars, the Vauxhall Mokka Electric doesn't stand out in any particular area.
 That said, it looks pretty cool and has a comfortable (if not massively practical) interior.
 It also represents good value for money – especially as you can save cash by looking at the used market.

-There's only one drivetrain available, which makes your decision easy in that respect.
+If you're buying new, there's now only one drivetrain available, which makes your decision easy in that respect.
 To complicate matters, though, there are four trim levels available – and they're all similarly equipped and roughly the same price.
+If you're looking at used models, the 50kWh battery will be more affordable, but the range is lower.

 We'd discount the entry-level SE Nav Premium as that does without desirable features like a rear-view camera and heated seats.
 Other than that, it comes down to personal choice – do you want sporty (SRi Nav Premium) or posh (Elite Nav Premium)?
 The Ultimate model isn't as expensive as you'd think and comes with fancy Matrix LED headlights, which may sway your decision.